 Phone – +44 116 225 4900Website –

 Abbey Park is Leicester’s premier park and lies approximately one mile north of the city centre.
+The park opened in 1882 on the flood plain of the River Soar, and in 1932 it expanded to include the area west of the river that had formerly been St Mary’s Abbey.
 Home to Leicester Abbey, the River Soar flows through the park, and you can also find a miniature railway, café, and a boating lake there.
+The park has been the site of an annual flower show since the 19th century, which at first included a swimming gala and later became known as the Abbey Park Show.
+The show featured entertainment and displays until 1995 when falling attendance and rising costs led to its abolition.
 The Park is actually perfect for a little getaway in the summer; where you can play sports, roam around or just cool off with ice cream.
 Abbey Park also holds fireworks celebrations and other events all year round.

 Address – Abbey Park Rd, Leicester LE4 5AQ, United Kingdom